liuqiangus/Atlas/README.md

 Install OpenAirInterface RAN with official instruction.

 Install OpenAirInterface CORE with official instruction, where the dockerized network functions are required, e.g., SPGW-U and HSS.

+Modify SPGW-C and rebuild to enable core network slicing, validate it redirects specific mobile users to corresponded SPGW-Us.

 Connect smartphones with RAN with programmed USIM to match the PLMN and other parameters, validate they can access to the SPGW-U docker.